 1. Clean Air Zones

 Clean Air Zone (CAZ) charges are often seen as a punitive tax on driving.
 But they are also a potential source of data to establish supply and demand for new transport services, before they are developed.
-A Transport Group can involve drivers collectively linking their CAZ payments with the development of specific new shared services that will enable them to own fewer cars.
+A Transport Group can involve drivers collectively linking their CAZ payments with the development of specific new shared services, which will enable them to own fewer cars.
 Using self-sovereign IDs, they can pseudonymously share data with AI without giving up control of it.
-Linking reductions in car ownership to the development of new services allows Voluntary Carbon Credits (VCC) to be issued, providing a return on the investment required.
-Drivers buying VCC for a specific Transport Group, as part of their CAZ payments: Indicates demand, Provides a return on investment and Ensures the cost of new services are covered.
+Linking reductions in car ownership to the development of new services allows Voluntary Carbon Credits (VCC) to be issued and used in the provision of new services.
+Drivers buying VCC for a specific Transport Group, as part of their CAZ payments: Indicates demand, creates a tradable asset and ensures the cost of new services are covered.
 Drivers can retire VCC, to offset car use, or sell them to other polluters on a VCC market.
 The overall effect is to develop new transport services that enable drivers to own fewer cars and shift the cost of using CAZs from drivers to major polluters.

 Transport Groups

 Forming a Transport Group ensures the viability of new services before changes, to transport provision and car ownership, are made on the ground.
-This allows a combination of private cars to be 'traded-in' for a combination of alternatives, and avoids paying for both at the same time.
-A smart contract is programmed, linking blockchain tokens which are tagged to each of the components required:
+This allows a combination of private cars to be 'traded-in' for a combination of interdependent alternatives and avoids paying for both at the same time.
+A smart contract is programmed linking blockchain tokens which are tagged to each of the components required:

 -